-Hannah Arendt was a philosopher who warned against the political dangers of the philosophy.
-She fiercely defended the importance of the public sphere, but she was intensely private.
+Hannah Arendt was a humanist thinker who thought boldly and provocatively about our shared political and ethical world.
+Inspired by philosophy, she warned against the political dangers of philosophy to abstract and obfuscate the plurality and reality of our shared world.
+She fiercely defended the importance of the public sphere, but she was also intensely private and defended the importance of privacy and solitude as prerequisites for a life in public.
 Embraced by liberals and conservatives, she also enraged and engaged interlocutors from all political persuasions.

 While in France, she worked for the organization Youth Aliyah, which rescued Jewish youth.
 There she met the man who would become her second husband, Heinrich Blücher.
 Arendt was imprisoned in a detention camp in Gurs in southwest France.
 After escaping, she and Blücher fled Nazi Europe, coming to New York in 1941.
 Through the 1940s Arendt wrote essays on anti-Semitism, refugees, and the need for a Jewish army for Aufbau and other German émigré journals.
 She worked as an editor for Schocken Books and served as Executive Director of The Jewish Cultural Reconstruction organization.
 She and Blücher lived on Riverside Drive in NYC and in Kingston, NY near Bard College where Blücher taught for 17 years.

 Major Works of the 1950s and ’60s